talkeret1/test-repo/README.md

 Inside this folder you can find ready-to-use Terraform scripts.<br>
 <br>

-* Select your desired script from `/vagrant/terrafrom/` and run it.
+Select your desired script from `/vagrant/terrafrom/` and run it.
 ```bash
 $ cd 1*
 $ terraform init
 $ terraform apply
 ```

-Note that this action may create AWS resources which can cost money.<br>
+:heavy_exclamation_mark: Note that this action may create AWS resources which can cost money.<br>
 Run `terraform destroy` when you don't need these resources.

 <a id="terraform-scripts"></a>